 Our primary source of cash historically has been proceeds from the issuance of common stock, customer payments for our products and services and borrowings under our credit facility.
-From January 1, 2005 through March 31, 2011, we issued common stock for aggregate net proceeds of \$83.9 million, excluding common stock issued in exchange for promissory notes.
+From January 1, 2005 through June 30, 2011, we issued common stock for aggregate net proceeds of \$84.0 million, excluding common stock issued in exchange for promissory notes.
 The proceeds from the sales of common stock have been used to fund our operations and capital expenditures.

-As of March 31, 2011, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$52.6 million, which are invested primarily in money market funds, and accounts receivable of \$8.5 million.
+As of June 30, 2011, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$50.4 million, which are invested primarily in money market funds, and accounts receivable of \$8.4 million.

-Under a loan and security agreement with a financial institution, amended in May 2010, we are allowed to draw advances up to \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for irrevocable standby letters of credit, provided that the aggregate of the outstanding advances and collateral do not exceed the total available credit line of \$16.0 million.
+We are party to a line of credit agreement with a financial institution.
+Under this credit agreement, we are allowed to draw advances up to \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for irrevocable standby letters of credit, provided that the aggregate of the outstanding advances and collateral do not exceed the total available credit line of \$16.0 million.
 Advances under the revolving line of credit incur interest based on either a prime rate index or LIBOR plus 1.375%.
-As of March 31, 2011, there were no advances drawn under this line of credit.
-The amended agreement expires in May 2012 and is collateralized by substantially all of the company's assets.

 During the periods presented, we provided certain customers with irrevocable standby letters of credit to secure our obligations for the delivery of products, performance guarantees and warranty commitments in accordance with sales arrangements.
 Some of these letters of credit were issued under our revolving line of credit.
 The letters of credit generally terminate within 12 to 36 months from issuance.
-As of March 31, 2011, the amounts outstanding on irrevocable letters of credit collateralized under our credit agreement totaled approximately \$8.0 million.